Network Realization Functions for Optimal Distributed Control: Appendix

-{\bf Proof of Theorem \ref{thm:implem}} The proof can be broken down into four parts.
-In the first part, $\mathbf{(I)}$, we prove that $\mathcal{P}_u\left( \right)=\textstyle\bigcup_{i=1}^m\mathcal{P}_u(e_i^\top )$.
-By employing this fact along with the stabilizable and detectable realizations from \eqref{eq:row_real}, we shall prove in the second part, $\mathbf{(II)}$, that the realization given in \eqref{eq:full_real} is both stabilizable and detectable.
-In the third part, $\mathbf{(III)}$, we show that the NRF implementation actually solves a more general stabilization problem and in the fourth part, $\mathbf{(IV)}$, we employ the conclusions of parts $\mathbf{(II)}$ and $\mathbf{(III)}$ to finally prove that the state-space implementation from \eqref{eq:row_real} renders the closed-loop system's state dynamics asymptotically stable.
+is both stabilizable and detectable.
+In part $\mathbf{(III)}$, we show that the NRF implementation solves a more general stabilization problem and, in part $\mathbf{(IV)}$, we employ parts $\mathbf{(II)}$ and $\mathbf{(III)}$ to prove that these state-space implementations ensure that the closed-loop system's state dynamics are asymptotically stable.